-1. Navigate to the Organization Center and use the Identity Provider webform.
+- Navigate to the Organization Center at https://organization.logmeininc.com and use the Identity Provider webform.

-2 a.
-If this URL is publicly available on the internet, then on the Identity Provider tab in the Organization Center, select the Automatic configuration option and paste the URL in the textbox.
-Click Save.
+- If this URL is publicly available on the Internet: Click the Identity Provider tab in the Organization Center, select the Automatic configuration option, then paste the URL in the text field and click Save when finished.

-- To collect the single-sign-on service URL, open the ADFS Management window and select the Endpoints folder to display a list of the ADFS endpoints.
-Look for the SAML 2.0/WS-Federation type endpoint and collect the URL from its properties.
-Alternatively, if you have access to the standard metadata URL, display the contents of the URL in a browser and look for the single-sign-on URL in the XML content.
+- To collect the single sign-on service URL, open the ADFS Management window and select the Endpoints folder to display a list of the ADFS endpoints.
+Look for the SAML 2.0/WS-Federation type endpoint and copy the URL from its properties.
+Alternatively, if you have access to the standard metadata URL, display the contents of the URL in a web browser and look for the single-sign-on URL in the XML content.